-mystify the use of advanced visualization techniques in the field of Astrophysics, 2) to introduce the X3D pathway as a viable and polyvalent approach to advanced multi-dimensional data visualization and 3) to provide a full set of dedicated astrophysical examples (including complete scripts, datasets and step-by-step instructions) to enable the interested readers to familiarise themselves and implement the X3D pathway rapidly and easily with their own datasets.
+The primary goals of this article are (1) to further demystify the use of advanced visualization techniques in the field of astrophysics, (2) to introduce the X3D pathway as a viable and polyvalent approach to advanced multi-dimensional data visualization, and (3) to provide a full set of dedicated astrophysical examples (including complete scripts, data sets, and step-by-step instructions) to enable interested readers to familiarize themselves and implement the X3D pathway rapidly and easily with their own data sets.

 This article is structured as follows.
 The notion of the X3D pathway is introduced in Section 2 and example implementations are presented in Section 3.
-The demonstration datasets are described in Section 3.1.
-Each branch of the X3D pathway is then discussed individually, including: the creation of X3D models in Section 3.2, the creation of interactive HTML documents in Section 3.3, the connection of X3D to 3-D printing in Section 3.4 and the creation of high quality movies and animations in Section 3.5.
+The demonstration data sets are described in Section 3.1.
+Each branch of the X3D pathway is then discussed individually, including the creation of X3D models in Section 3.2, the creation of interactive HTML documents in Section 3.3, the connection of X3D to 3D printing in Section 3.4, and the creation of high quality movies and animations in Section 3.5.
 We present our conclusions in Section 4.
-All uniform resource locators (URLs) provided in this article are valid as of the date of submission.
+All uniform resource locators provided in this article are valid as of the date of submission.
 Wherever available, digital object identifiers (DOI) are quoted instead.